DarienLibrary/website_content/content/_finished/noveltea/noveltea.md

 <br />
 <br />

-<a href="#Purchase"><button class="btn-u btn-u-lg btn-u-dark-blue" type="button">Purchase Tickets</button></a>
+<a href="#Purchase"><button class="btn-u btn-u-lg" style="background-color:#01B201" type="button">Purchase Tables</button></a>
 <br />
 <br />

 ### About Lara Prescott
 Lara Prescott received her MFA from the Michener Center for Writers at the University of Texas, Austin.
 She was previously an animal protection advocate and a political campaign operative.
+Her debut novel, _[The Secrets We Kept](https://dar.to/2sAXpVv "The Secrets We Kept")_, was a 2019 Reese Witherspoon Book Club selection, and its first chapter won the 2016 Crazyhorse Fiction Prize.
 Her stories have appeared in _The Southern Review_, _The Hudson Review_, _Crazyhorse_, _Day One_, and _Tin House Flash Fridays_.
-She won the 2016 Crazyhorse Fiction Prize for the first chapter of _[The Secrets We Kept](https://dar.to/2sAXpVv "The Secrets We Kept")_.
 She lives in Austin, Texas.

 <br />
 </div>